 Offermann and Malamut noted in their 2002 sexual harassment survey of 2749 military personnel with the U.S. Department of Defence that preventing or dealing with sexual harassment required a two-pronged approach.
 Organizations need to draft anti-harassment policy and procedures as well as emphasizing that these policies are only as effective as the leaders who implement them.

-1. Leaders Who Walk The Talk
+Leaders Who Walk The Talk

-3. Investigate All Complaints
+Investigate All Complaints

 Creating a protocol for investigating complaints that is thorough, fair and consistently used when there’s a problem is important.
-Leaving the investigation of complains to the human resources department or the manager may not be enough.
+Leaving the investigation of complaints to the human resources department or the manager may not be enough.
 The authors suggest that a specific person, team or office be in charge of investigating complaints according to a clearly articulated process.
 Following up in a timely fashion is key, obtaining all the facts and documenting these efforts can help staff see that the organization takes their concerns seriously.
 Allowing an investigation to go on too long or selectively deciding which complaints to investigate can undermine harassment policy credibility.
 Talking staff out of complaining to avoid an investigation or implying that staff who complain are troublemakers will create an organization that tolerates and even condones harassment.
 The policy will be seen as a farce.

-4. Deal With Managers Who Tolerate Sexual Harassment
+Deal With Managers Who Tolerate Sexual Harassment

-5. Publicize Viable Avenues For Complaint
+Publicize Viable Avenues For Complaint

 Failing to make the company’s sexual-harassment policy well known will undermine efforts to eradicate it.
 Publicizing the availability of a complaint process, a complaint hotline and the company’s commitment to do away with sexual harassment, are key.
 Ensuring staff know the leaders are committed to dealing with the problem, having regular conversations about what constitutes harassment and what does not as well as repeatedly advertising the complaint procedure all help reduce the incidence of sexual harassment.

 Awareness Training For Leaders And Staff

 Everyone in the organization should be familiar with what constitutes sexually harassing behaviour, namely, unwanted sexual attention.
 Itemizing what behaviours constitute sexually inappropriate workplace behaviour—leering, sex jokes, suggestive posters/calendars, touching and the like are good examples to offer staff and leaders.
-Describing the complaint procedures, the investigation protocols, the avenues for resolving complaints and the necessity of eliminating sexual harassment are key components of training.
+Describing the complaint procedures, the investigation protocols, the avenues for resolving complaints and the necessity for eliminating sexual harassment are key components of training.
 Discussing how to let someone know their behaviour is problematic and training people in accepting feedback about sexually inappropriate behaviour – including how to apologize immediately and refrain from making excuses or jokes that minimize the situation – are important.

+Dr. Jennifer Newman is a registered psychologist and director of Newman Psychological and Consulting Services, a Vancouver-based corporate training and development company.
 Identifying information in cases cited has been changed to protect confidentiality.